bpucker/MGSE/README.md

 Optional:
-  --black STR       Sequence ID list for exclusion --gzip            Search for files "*cov.gz" in --cov if this is a directory --bam_is_sorted   Don't sort bam file
+  --black STR       Sequence ID list for exclusion --gzip            Search for files "*cov.gz" in --cov if this is a directory --bam_is_sorted   Do not sort BAM file
   --samtools STR    Full path to samtools (if not in your $PATH) --bedtools STR    Full path to bedtools (if not in your $PATH) --name STR        Prefix for output files []